DanyelMorales/thePragmaticProgrammer/CodeGenerator/README.md

 | Defining an array f any type with name   | F name type[n]       |
 | End of entity(structure, class, record,...) | E End of entity      |

-> **Note**: type is relative to the language that will be converted to.
+> **Note**: the type is relative to the language that will be converted to.
 If you need to define your own set of types, then see the extending section.